nexusformat/definitions/manual/source/classes/contributed_definitions/icme-structure.rst

 concepts which are equally modellable with NeXus:

     :ref:`NXmicrostructure`:
-        A base class for documenting a snapshot of a reconstructed microstructures.
+        A base class for documenting a snapshot of a reconstructed microstructure.

     :ref:`NXmicrostructure_imm_config`, :ref:`NXmicrostructure_imm_results`:
         A specific example of an application definition for documenting the